wp-plugins/dynamic-audio-player-basic/readme.txt

 Reload the page.
 If the widget "Dynamic Audio Player Widget" is not added to the sidebar, add it manually.

 == Changelog ==

+= 2.2.1 =
+Remove weird image on the bottom of the page when the player is not displayed.

 = 2.2.0 =
 Add 7 default tracks (12 total default tracks)